Yandrik/kolibri/README.md

 #### Incremental Redrawing

 Using Kolibri's Smartstate System allows you to only redraw what's actually needed.
-This enables even super-slow screens to run at faster than the human eye can see.
+This enables even super-slow screens to run at framerates faster than the human eye can see.

 ![smartstate-example](./assets/incremental_redraw.png)